 Ensure this plugin is installed, active, and setup correctly!

-If you are more of a visual learner, follow along to my tutorial video where I outline everything in the steps below.
+If you are more of a visual learner, follow along to my quick and easy video below (over 10,000 views!).

 Let’s jump into it!